 The Philippines' most important export products are electronic integrated circuits, storage units and other electronic parts.
 Bananas and crude coconut oil are the most important agricultural export products.

-Total trade with the Philippines summed up to € 18,381 million in 2022.
+Total trade with the Philippines amounted to €15.0 billion in 2023.
 With a share of 8% of the Philippines' overall trade, the EU is the fourth most important trading partner.

 The Philippines have the highest degree of economic diversification among all GSP+ countries.
 The country's percentage stood at 79.9% in 2019 and, thus, approaches the threshold of 75%.
 Nonetheless, the Philippines can still be considered a vulnerable economy and the vulnerability score of 3.1% (2019) is still noticeably below the threshold of 7.4%.